Genesis of Genius

 …and as Prohibition wore on into the Thirties, we have sad little back page ads for cocktail “flavours” and Benedictine “Dessert Sauce”…

-…on to our comics, Gardner Rea explored the subject of family planning…
+…on to our cartoons, Gardner Rea explored the subject of family planning…

 Art Young illustrated the perils of modern art…